What is Front Wheel Drive (FWD) in cars?

 Disadvantages of front wheel drive cars:

-- Tyre wear on these vehicles is uneven.
-Front tyres wear out faster compared to rear tyres because of uneven weight distribution.
+- Tire wear on these vehicles is uneven.
+Front tyres wear out faster compared to rear tires because of uneven weight distribution.

 - While driving on roads with high slopes or during sudden acceleration, front wheels may experience loss of grip due to weight shift.